Farewell to Mountain's Leslie West

 Five rock classics from Mountain featuring Leslie West – Oh Those Eyes, Mississippi Queen, Theme for an Imaginary Western, Fade Into You, and a duet of When A Man Loves A Woman with Johnny Lang.

-Mountain’s original and enduring lead vocalist, guitar player and songwriter Leslie West, was born Leslie Weinstein in New York City on October 22, 1945.
+Mountain’s original and enduring lead vocalist, guitar player and songwriter Leslie West, was named Leslie Weinstein when he was born on October 22, 1945.
 In an interview with Bob Cianci for Premier Guitar in 2008, West recounted his childhood inspiration for playing guitar:

 “When I was a kid, my uncle, Will Glickman, wrote for television, including the Jackie Gleason Show…I wanted to see Jackie Gleason live, so my grandmother took me to the TV studio, but when we got there, we found out that the Dorsey Brothers were filling in for Jackie Gleason and he wasn’t there.
 I actually started to cry I was so upset, but we stayed anyway, and there was this singer appearing that night with a guitar and a band.
 His name was Elvis Presley.
 Once I saw Elvis, I knew I had to have a guitar.“

 Leslie West started playing guitar at age 13 in 1958, and bought a 1956 Stratocaster guitar with his bar mitzvah money.
 The first song he learned to play was Elvis Presley’s Heartbreak Hotel, which he played at a junior high school talent show.
 He wasn’t in high school long because he had no interest in learning anything except how to play guitar.

 Soon after their parents divorced, baby boomer Leslie (now in his mid-teens) and his younger brother Larry changed their last names to West; Leslie also quit school and began working in New York’s diamond district before gravitating to a career in music.